sandeepmaurya/microservices/README.md

 # Exploring Microservices
-Sample code for the exploring microservices talk.
+Sample code for the 'Exploring Microservices' talk.

 To run on a local Service Fabric cluster:
 - Create an Azure storage account